Rickaym/discord-ext-i18n/README.md

 #### TODO

-[] Defer interaction responses only if translation doesn't exist in cache
+[-] Defer interaction responses only if translation doesn't exist in cache [-] Resolve the issue with not being able to translate in time for `Modals` plus they can't be deferred

 Contributions are absolutely welcome, just create a pull-request and I'll merge them if reasonable.